CALL FOR SUBMISSIONS ON COMMUNICATION THEORY

 Paper Session: A paper session is submitted as a pre-conceived and complete session of papers centered around a common subject, theme, concept, or idea.
 All paper session proposals must include an overall description of the session, a paper session rationale, the title of each proposed paper, author(s) name and contact information, and an abstract for each paper.
 A session chair is required.

-Panel Discussion: Submitters will enter their submission information including panel title, participants (including chair, presenters and/or respondent) and their contact information, a panel description (for the convention program), and rationale outlining the importance of submission.
+Panel Discussion: Submitters will enter their submission information including panel title, participants (including chair, presenters and/or respondent) and their contact information, a panel description (for the convention program), and a detailed rationale (around 1,000 words) outlining the importance of the submission.

 If you are not a member of NCA, you will be able to create a user name and password for NCA Convention Central by using the "Create an Account" link on the main sign-in page of NCA Convention Central.
 The best student and faculty submissions will be recognized, and top papers will be considered for publication in the RCA-sponsored Russian Journal of Communication.

-If you would like to join our team of reviewers, please email Anna Popkova (firstname.lastname@example.org) and provide details about your area of expertise.
+If you would like to join our team of reviewers, please email Sasha Allgayer (firstname.lastname@example.org) and provide details about your area of expertise.

 All submitters are encouraged to review the Professional Standards for Convention Participants prior to submission.
 Helpful resources, including live and recorded step-by-step instructions on how to submit, are available in the Convention Library.

-For information or questions, please contact Anna Popkova at email@example.com.
+For information or questions, please contact Sasha Allgayer at email@example.com